-The design of any future proposal for a memorial at this location should:
+The design of any future proposal for a cenotaph at this location should:

-- protect local heritage values and vistas - protect the open visual quality and low-key character of the lake-side landscape setting - be compatible with other passive recreation uses - provide a safe, easily accessible space for large gatherings - provide opportunities for multi-functional event space, - continue to include removable elements - be contemporary in nature - address all viewing directions - consider including gardens/vegetation to soften any harsh edges. - consider incorporating removable elements to retain the open, uncluttered passive recreation character of this location - exclude specific names of veterans - honour veterans from all conflicts, including indigenous - be designed by a heritage architect with experience in design of memorials - be designed in consultation with Council staff and endorsed prior to formal Development Application stage - be publicly exhibited extensively, giving the broader public the opportunity to comment on the proposal.
-The exhibited plans should be notified to all residents within 400m of the park, a notice in the local paper and a notice on the land advising of the proposal and exhibition period.
-The plans should be exhibited, and comments allowed to be received for a minimum 42 days to be consistent with the requirements for Plans of Management in the local Governmental Act.
+- protect local heritage values and vistas - protect the open visual quality and low-key character of the lake-side landscape setting - provide a safe, easily accessible space for large gatherings - consider including gardens/vegetation to soften any harsh edges. - exclude specific names of veterans - honour veterans from all conflicts, including Indigenous - be publicly exhibited extensively, giving the broader public the opportunity to comment on the proposal.
+The exhibited plans should be notified to all residents within 400m of the Park, a notice in the local paper and a notice on the land advising of the proposal and exhibition period.
+The plans should be exhibited, and comments allowed to be received for a minimum 42 days to be consistent with the requirements for Plans of Management in the Local Governmental Act.

-In addition, any new memorial space should be used only for large events such as ANZAC Day and Remembrance Day, retaining the validity / significance of the existing Boar Memorial and World War I Memorial Gates
+In addition, any new memorial space should be used only for large events such as ANZAC Day and Remembrance Day, retaining the validity / significance of the existing Boer Memorial and World War I Memorial Gates